Climate change in Bangladesh: Extreme weather events and natural disasters

-From a prehistoric age, Bangladesh has faced numerous natural disasters in every decade but due to climate change, the intensity of disasters has increased.
+From a prehistoric age, Bangladesh has faced numerous natural disasters in every decade but due to climate change, the intensity and extremity of disasters has increased.
 The country experiences small to medium scale floods, cyclones, flash floods, and landslides almost every year.
 Between 1980 and 2008, it experienced 219 natural disasters.
 Flood is the most common form of disaster in Bangladesh.
 The country was affected by six major floods in the 19th century and 18 floods in the 20th century.
 Among them, 1987, 1985 and 1998 were the most catastrophic.
-Major cyclones occurred in the 20th centuries were in the years 1960, 1961, 1963, 1970, 1985, 1986, 1988, 1991, 1995.
+Major cyclones that occurred in the 20th century were in the years 1960, 1961, 1963, 1970, 1985, 1986, 1988, 1991, 1995.
 The cyclone in 1991 killed an estimated 140,000 people and 10 million people lost their homes.
-In recent past, the country faced two major cyclones in 2007 and 2009.
+In the recent past, the country faced two major cyclones in 2007 and 2009.
+Coastal embankments were damaged and washed away during Cyclone Amphan, allowing the storm surge to flood up to 15 km inland and forcing 500,000 families from their home.

 The geographic location of Bangladesh makes it highly prone to natural disasters.
-Situated in between the intersection of Himalayan mountains in the North and the Bay of Bengal in the South, the country experiences 2 completely different environmental conditions leading long monsoons and catastrophic natural disasters.
-With the new phenomenons like climate change and sea level rising, the situation is getting even worst.
-The country is also very low and flat, having only 10% land above 1 meter high of the sea level.
-Bangladesh frequently experiences gigantic cyclones and floods, being criss-crossed by hundreds of rivers and one of the largest river systems in the whole world, (the estuarial region of Padma, Meghna and Brahmaputra rivers).
+Situated in between the intersection of Himalayan mountains in the North and the Bay of Bengal in the South, the country experiences 2 completely different environmental conditions leading to long monsoons and catastrophic natural disasters.
+With new phenomena like climate change and the rise of sea levels, the situation is getting even worse.
+The country is also very low and flat, having only 10% of its land more than a meter above sea level.
+Being crisscrossed by hundreds of rivers, and having one of the largest river systems in the whole world (the estuarial region of Padma, Meghna and Brahmaputra rivers), Bangladesh frequently experiences gigantic cyclones and floods.

+The Bangladesh Coastal Zone (BCZ) is highly vulnerable to tropical cyclones and subsequent storm surges, which are projected to increase in frequency and intensity in Bangladesh due to climate change.
+The area covers 47,201 km2 with 19 districts and was home to approximately 37.2 million in 2011 and 43.8 million at present (2022).
+The BCZ lags behind other parts of the country in socioeconomic development and struggles to cope with natural disasters and the gradual deterioration of the environment.